Cvanduse/blogpage/content/posts/now/index.md

 ---

-## What i'm currently learning:
+## What I'm currently learning:
 ---

 ---
-# Other things i'm up to...
+## Other things I'm up to...

+---
+Here is what I was doing (a log of all my updates to the Now page)

+This page was last updated on Sunday 5 JAN 2025 and is inspired by Derek Sivers.